sassdavid/dotfiles/README.md

   && brew install bash \
   && bash

 # The colors will look bad with the default macOS Terminal app.
-I suggest using: https://ghostty.org/
+These dotfiles install: https://ghostty.org/
 ```

 ### ⚡️ Install script